-The Reveal: That the driver of the truck is actually the Creeper, and is very, very far from a crazed humanSerial Killer, but that he is an ancient demon that feeds on human beings (and then preserves their corpses as a form of art).
+The Reveal: That the driver of the truck is actually the Creeper, and is very, very far from a crazed humanSerial Killer, but that he is an inhuman creature that feeds on human beings (and then preserves their corpses as a form of art).
 He grows more and more monstrous as the film goes on, shedding clothes and revealing more of his horrifying anatomy.

 Also, when the end of the film reveals which sibling the Creeper wanted all along: Darry (and his eyes).